hunterdishner/smallbackend/README.md

 Both of these packages are something I first wrote in 2019 but then made public in 2020.
 GoMux itself could use some more security scrutiny as I'm sure its not 100% rock solid but it does at least handle Cors, TLS, and plays well with a reverse proxy too.

 Typically I'd stand this type of service up with an authentication service, a reverse proxy, and host it in cloud run with GCP.
-Pairing those 3 with cloudflare and a small CDN network for the front end has usually worked well for me, but admittedly I've had devops engineers that have helped me with that over the years.
+Pairing those 3 with cloudflare has usually worked well for me.
+Admittedly though, I've had some help from more focused DevOps engineers when it comes to that.

+This repo does use a config.json file and that has information like the URLs for the external services, some cors settings, and then can be expanded to hold much more.

 ### Run Instructions